-- 9.19 The signed report is sent to (Legal requirements): - Any MP involved.64 - The complainant.65 - The organisation complained about.66 (Addressing the report to the person to whom we addressed the original letter seeking comments on the proposed investigation: normally a Chief Executive but copying to other parties as appropriate).
+- 9.19 The signed report is sent to (Legal requirements): - Any MP involved.62 - The complainant.
+63 - The organisation complained about.64 (Addressing the report to the person to whom we addressed the original letter seeking comments on the proposed investigation: normally a Chief Executive but copying to other parties as appropriate).
 In family health service provider cases we should write direct to that organisation (for example, a GP practice).
-Where an independent provider is to be investigated, we should write to the Chief Executive (or equivalent) of the provider. - The relevant commissioning organisation (where the law requires us to do so or there is another specific reason to do so). - We are required by law to send reports to CCGs and to NHS England when they have commissioned the service complained about from an independent provider or a family health service provider.
-The law does not require us to do so when a CCG or NHS England have commissioned the service from a health body (for example, a Trust). - Reports sent to commissioners should be an anonymised version of the final report (which does not identify the complainant or, generally, any other individual). - In a case which involves multiple CCGs we can consider identifying the single most appropriate CCG to share the report with (for example, the 'home' CCG where the patient lives). - Any person specifically complained about.67 (Note: if a complaint is made against a family health service provider who is a sole practitioner then we should send only one copy of the report, but, in the covering letter, should explain that this meets the statutory requirement to notify both the provider and the 'person specifically named in the complaint'.
-In all other cases, (for example, where a Practice has more than one Practitioner) the final report should be sent to both the organisation/provider and the person specifically named in the complaint.)
+Where an independent provider is to be investigated, we should write to the Chief Executive (or equivalent) of the provider. - The relevant commissioning organisation (where the law requires us to do so or there is another specific reason to do so). - We are required by law to send reports to ICBs and to NHS England when they have commissioned the service complained about from an independent provider or a family health service provider.
+The law does not require us to do so when an ICB or NHS England have commissioned the service from a health body (for example, a Trust). - Reports sent to commissioners should be an anonymised version of the final report (which does not identify the complainant or, generally, any other individual). - In a case which involves multiple ICBs we can consider identifying the single most appropriate ICB to share the report with (for example, the 'home' ICB where the patient lives). - Any person specifically complained about.65 (Note: if a complaint is made against a family health service provider who is a sole practitioner then we should send only one copy of the report, but, in the covering letter, should explain that this meets the statutory